 The parametric estimation is somewhat similar to the analogous estimation because it also uses the past records to compute the duration estimate.
 However, this approach is different from the analogous estimation.

 The parametric estimation uses historical data and other parameters to calculate the estimate.
-For example, if constructing a ten foot wall took one day, then how long will it take to build a hundred foot of wall? —You will multiply the time taken to build ten foot of wall in the old project by ten.
+For example, if constructing a ten-foot wall took one day, then how long will it take to build a hundred foot wall?—You will multiply the time taken to build a ten foot wall in the old project by ten.

-Or, if one room is painted in three days in an earlier project, how much time it will take to paint twenty rooms in this project? —You will multiply the time taken to paint one room in the old project by twenty to get the required number of days for your project.
+Or, if one room is painted in three days in an earlier project, how much time it will take to paint twenty rooms in your current project?—You will multiply the time taken to paint one room in the old project by twenty to get the required number of days for your project.

 The accuracy of the duration estimate obtained from this technique is better than that from the analogous estimation.

 Three Points Estimates

 Under the three-point estimates techniques, the PERT (Program Evolution and Review Technique) is the most widely used statistical tool to determine the time duration of an activity.

 The PERT is a weighted average technique to determine the approximate duration of an activity.
 It uses three time estimates to determine an approximate average duration of an activity.